epics-docs/epics-docs/process-database/EPICS_Process_Database_Concepts.rst

 therefore this is not reflected unless the client disconnects and reconnects.

+.. versionadded:: R3.15.0.2
-Alternatively a client subscription using the DBE_PROPERTY mask posts monitor updates to the client whenever any of this metadata changes.
+Alternatively a client subscription using the `DBE_PROPERTY` mask posts monitor updates to the client whenever any of this metadata changes.

 Client specific Filtering